chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 9:
+1. Yesterday and the days before that, I completed AWS MLE lesson 3.24.
+I didn't try AWS DeepLens, DeepRacer, or DeepComposer yet as I need to figure out if I will incur costs.
+2. Today I finished AWS MLE lesson 3 and started with lesson 4.1.
+I also completed section 4.26 out of 13 sections of the Udemy AWS Solutions Architect course.
+Updated my Github blog.
+3. I missed dropping Software Dev Process (CS 6300) course on Friday so I am stuck with that and High Performance Computer Architecture (CS 6290) for Fall 2021.
+Freaking out.

 Day 8:
 1. Yesterday I completed AWS MLE lesson 3.18.
 2. Today I went to whitepine beach so didn't get to do too much studying.
 Worked on my SUSE cloud native project 1.
 Updated my Github blog.